Sajid Javid: Resignation

 On 5 July 2022, Javid resigned as Health Secretary, in the fallout from controversy around sexual assault by former Deputy Chief Whip Chris Pincher, and suppression of reports by the Conservative Party.
 Javid said that he had originally given Johnson the benefit of the doubt, but decided to resign following a Parliament prayer breakfast about integrity in public life.
 In his resignation letter to Boris Johnson, Javid said: "The tone you set as a leader, and the values you represent, reflect on your colleagues, your party and ultimately the country.
 Conservatives at their best are seen as hard-headed decision-makers, guided by strong values.
 We may not have always been popular, but we have been competent in acting in the national interest.
 Sadly, in the current circumstances, the public are concluding that we are now neither."

 On 6 July 2022, Javid delivered in addition to the letter a personal statement in the House of Commons, calling on colleagues to consider following his lead of resigning from cabinet.
 He mentioned "enough is enough" and "I also believe a team is as good as its team captain, and that a captain is as good as his or her team.
 So loyalty must go both ways.
 The events of recent months have made it increasingly difficult to be in that team."

-Following the resignations of Javid and Sunak, numerous junior ministers and among the Parliamentary Private Secretary (PPS) also resigned, most of whom cited a lack of honesty and integrity on the part of Johnson.
+Following the resignations of Javid and Sunak, numerous junior ministers and among the parliamentary private secretary (PPS) also resigned, most of whom cited a lack of honesty and integrity on the part of Johnson.
 In the following 24 hours, 36 MPs resigned from their roles in government.
 This marked both the largest number of ministerial resignations in a 24-hour period since the British Empire Economic Conference in 1932, and the largest number of such resignations on record.
 After a total of 62 resignations, Johnson announced on 7 July his intention to resign as Conservative leader and prime minister, but said he would remain prime minister until a new leader was in place.

 Return to the backbenches

 Javid supported Liz Truss during the July–September 2022 Conservative Party leadership election, and Rishi Sunak in the October 2022 Conservative Party leadership election.

-In December 2022, Javid said that he would not stand for re-election at the next general election.
+In December 2022, Javid said that he would not stand for re-election at the 2024 general election.